If you’re looking for ways to save on your cell phone bill, you may want to consider Spectrum Mobile.

 Spectrum Mobile offers two types of plans to choose from: By the Gig and Unlimited.

-Both plans are prepaid monthly, and both plans are available only to existing Spectrum Internet customers.
-Spectrum Mobile’s Unlimited plan is best if you use at least 3GB of data per month, and there’s also an option to upgrade to “Unlimited Plus” for $10 more per month.
+Both types of plans are prepaid monthly, and both are available only to existing Spectrum Internet customers.
+Spectrum Mobile’s Unlimited plans are best if you use 3GB+ of data per month, and there’s also an option to upgrade to “Unlimited Plus” for $10 more per month.

 In this section, I’ll take a closer look at each of Spectrum Mobile’s plans.